The Abbott Sisters Operating Maryboro Lodge

-Isabella Abbott, Mary Kelly and Tillie Abbot on the front porch of Maryboro Lodge
+Isabella Abbott, niece Isabelle Kelly and Tillie Abbott on the front porch of Maryboro Lodge

 Kate, Belle and Tillie Abbott were three sisters from a Hickory Beach farming family.
 Tillie worked in laundry at Peterborough’s Nicholls Hospital; Kate operated a bakeshop on Colborne Street, Fenelon Falls, and Tillie became a one-room school teacher.
 When their father (Henry) died, he left it in his will that his son William would help look after his unmarried sisters.
 They purchased Maryboro Lodge in 1913, to provide a way for the sisters to make a living.

 The Abbott Sisters excelled in their new career, demonstrating a wonderful ability to befriend their guests, while Belle was remembered for her sense of humour.
 As devoted members of Fenelon Falls Baptist Church, they were very proper, which suited their clientele.
 Their first guest was the Presbyterian minister, Reverend Lord.
 Together they went to great lengths to make their guests comfortable.
 It was no easy job—for the entire period they operated Maryboro Lodge, they made do without running water!

 Maryboro Lodge had a lot of offer.
 The village’s swimming area (aka the Trent Canal) was right in front of the building, and it was conveniently located relative to the downtown.
 Shaded by the centuries-old bur oak grove, the site had a long tradition of being a community gathering place.
 The Abbotts built upon the traditions of hosting church picnics in the grove, with regular afternoon teas, and lunches.
 Maryboro Lodge also boasted a grass tennis court.